 - Through a collaborative process with their instructors, new ILUNO students evaluate their English language ability and set academic goals.

-- Students begin at one of six levels – beginning to advanced.
+- Students begin at one of seven levels – beginning to advanced.

 - The Advantage Track allows many students to begin undergraduate work without taking the TOEFL.

 IPD English for Professionals

 International Professional Development delivers short-term, intensive training in English language and communications skills – all in a business context.

 Since 1989, professionals from around the world have come to IPD to gain a competitive edge in an increasingly interconnected global marketplace.

 - Participants are in class 27 hours or more every week.